 In the source window, pick a position (or the careers website) and click on Get trackable link to copy a trackable link to the clipboard.

 Paste this link in your article or ad.
 Candidates who click the link will be associated with that source, independently of the referring website.

 Comeet also tracks UTM parameters, which don't affect source attribution.
 Learn more here.

 Integrated job boards

-Candidates that reach your website from posts on job boards that are integrated with Comeet (eg. Indeed, Glassdoor) are automatically associated with the job board as their source.
+Candidates that reach your website from posts on job boards that are integrated with Comeet (eg. Indeed, LinkedIn) are automatically associated with the job board as their source.

 See the list of integrated job boards.

 Candidates that reach the careers website from another page on your website are associated with a source named by the company’s domain (eg. yourcompany.com).